sifat-rahim-zz/data_visualization/microservice_connection/README.md

+For quick view please open the index.html file with your browser.
+The index.html file should be viewed as the image microservice_connection_check.png

 When a system is consist of some microservices, it is important to check if all alive and best if we can visualize it, live (in few minutes).
-The index.html file should be viewed as the image microservice_connection_check.png

 Summary :